History of Kelly Loeffler in Timeline

 August 28, 2019: Isakson Announces Resignation

-On August 28, 2019, Georgia Senator Johnny Isakson announced his resignation at the end of the year due to health reasons.
+On August 28, 2019, Georgia Senator Johnny Isakson announced that he would resign at the end of the year, citing health reasons.

-On December 4, 2019, Governor Kemp appointed Kelly Loeffler to fill Johnny Isakson's unexpired term until the next statewide election in November 2020.
+On December 4, 2019, Governor Kemp appointed Kelly Loeffler to fill Johnny Isakson's unexpired term until the next regularly scheduled statewide election in November 2020.

 As of December 2019, Kelly Loeffler and her husband, Jeffrey Sprecher, had donated $3.2 million to political committees, with the majority going to Republicans.